CartoDB/cartodb/doc/redis.md

   node:style:<style_id>:users" - set of user keys belonging to a style node:user:<user_id>:layer:<layer_id>:style - Default style key per user/layer combo. used if user specifies a style.

+### users_metadata ###

+`users_metadata` Holds records of the username/subdomain to id and name of database so that we can easily go from their subdomain to their user database.
+The following keys are used:

+  rails:users:<username/subdomain> - hash of: id, database_name